Arthur Gorrie Correctional Centre

 The Arthur Gorrie Correctional Centre (AGCC) is a high security remand centre for male prisoners with a capacity for 890 single beds, located 20 kilometres south-east of Brisbane.
 Remandees are prisoners awaiting sentencing in custody and require accommodation that is segregated from convicted prisoners and located close to court facilities and social services.

-The proposed development includes:
+The proposed development options include:

 - construction of new cell blocks at the existing facility;